KislakCenter/VisColl/README.md

 In addition to the Leaves XML file, you will also need to have a file listing URLs to images, matched with the folio or page number for those images.

 The simplest way to create this file is using Excel.
 First, create a spreadsheet with folio or page numbers in the first column, and the corresponding image URL in the second column (*do not* include column headings).
-For example:
+For example (urls are false and will not show you images):

 1r http://project.org/image1r.jpg